AlexanderRichey/AlexanderRichey.github.io/articles/2023-01-01-why-i-could-be-wrong.md

   </div>
 </p>

-Not long ago, I got in a conversation with someone who expressed complete certainty in the truth of his political views.
-This person was so sure of himself that the mere consideration of any opposing view, or even views nearly identical to his own, was beyond the question.
-He could not conceive of any possibility that he could be wrong.
+In my everyday life, I try to have intellectual humility.
+I try to give views different from my own a fair hearing because I acknowledge the possibility that I could be wrong.
+In this essay, I'm going to explain why I take this attitude.

-I would like to explain why I think that such an attitude is mistaken.
-What I want to argue is that, given a few commonsense commitments that I presume almost everyone would have, such a level of certainty is unachievable *in principle*.
-More specifically, and a bit more ponderously, my position is that, for any domain that one is a *realist* about, one cannot be certain about the facts of that domain, from a first-person perspective.
+My reason for trying to maintain a degree of intellectual humility is grounded in a conflict between two philosophical views.
+The first of these two views is called *realism,* which says, of any domain to which it is applied, that the facts of that domain are objective and independent. *Certainty,* on the other hand, refers to the state of having infallible knowledge about something.
+These two ideas, I'm going to argue, are fundamentally incompatible.
+By accepting realism, one acknowledges that her understanding of the world is limited and fallible.
+This fallibility, however, directly contradicts the notion of absolute certainty.
+In other words, the adoption of realism, for any domain, necessitates a more modest epistemic stance toward that domain, one that acknowledges the possibility of error.

-In the next few paragraphs, I’d like to explain the jargon that I just used and clarify what I mean.
-I’d like to advance an argument for my position and discuss some of its implications, the main one being intellectual humility.
+In the next few paragraphs, I'm going to clarify the concepts of realism and certainty, formulate my argument precisely, and discuss some of its implications.
+The reason this argument is important is that, in almost all matters of human life, we are concerned with realist domains.
+Questions of love, politics, and one's bank account balance, for example, are all concerned with realist domains.
+Therefore, if the adoption of realism, for any domain, necessitates a more modest epistemic stance toward that domain, then maintaining an attitude of intellectual humility towards almost all questions of importance in life becomes imperative.

 ## Realism